01011010101/OW2-Superbots/README.md

 - Asthmatic Trample: Charge forward, damaging and knocking down any bots that you come in contact with.
 - Ultimate: Warthog: Stun any bot damaged by your ultimate.
 - Heavy Armor: 75% Armor.
+  ##### Tip:
+  If Junkrat is on your team you will earn him money for his Chaos Roulette with every kill and when you use Hook Combo.

 #### Sigma
 - Kinetic Attraction: Using Kinetic Grasp pulls enemies towards you and knocks them into the ground at the end.
 (Created by Scourge)